Code of Ethics

 - Increase consumer confidence

-- Provide a fair process for handling complaints against
+- Provide a fair process for handling of complaints against

-- Identify members who will benefit from additional training
+- Identify members who will benefit from additional professional development

 - Identify those committing serious violations of the Code